github/docs/content/codespaces/managing-codespaces-for-your-organization/managing-the-cost-of-github-codespaces-in-your-organization.md

 You can check the compute and storage usage for {% data variables.product.prodname_github_codespaces %} for the current billing month.
 For information, see "[AUTOTITLE](/billing/managing-billing-for-your-products/managing-billing-for-github-codespaces/viewing-your-github-codespaces-usage)."

-{% note %}
+> [!NOTE]

-**Note**: Prebuilds for {% data variables.product.prodname_github_codespaces %} are created and updated using {% data variables.product.prodname_actions %}.
+> Prebuilds for {% data variables.product.prodname_github_codespaces %} are created and updated using {% data variables.product.prodname_actions %}.
 This may incur billable costs for {% data variables.product.prodname_actions %}.
 You can set a spending limit for {% data variables.product.prodname_actions %}.
 For more information, see "[AUTOTITLE](/billing/managing-billing-for-your-products/managing-billing-for-github-codespaces/about-billing-for-github-codespaces#about-billing-for-codespaces-prebuilds)" and "[AUTOTITLE](/billing/managing-billing-for-your-products/managing-billing-for-github-actions/managing-your-spending-limit-for-github-actions)."
 Storage of the generated prebuilds is charged at the same rate as your codespaces, and is included in your {% data variables.product.prodname_github_codespaces %} spending limit.

-{% endnote %}

 ## Disabling or limiting billing for {% data variables.product.prodname_codespaces %}